wso2/docs-is/en/docs/Compliance/general-Data-Protection-Regulation.md

 enabled in the product as default options, and uses up-to-date algorithms and frameworks for all cryptographic operations such as data encryption, signing, and hashing etc.

-I want direct answers to my question

-Didn't find a proper answer related to GDPR & WSO2 products from this page OR Don’t want to go through the complete documentation?
-Visit our GDPR FAQ page.

 #### Consent identity management